North Terrace Cultural Boulevard: Government House

-This section of North Terrace in front of Government House has been named the Price Henry Gardens.
+This section of North Terrace in front of Government House was named the Prince Henry Gardens in 1934 to honour a visit by Prince Henry, the third son of George V, and later 11th governor-general of Australia.

 Prior to 2011, running along the fence of Government House, there was an "Avenue of Gas Lamps".
 This has been replaced by a broader footpath.